Bank Statement – An Overview

 The statement mainly comprises the transaction history – a record of all credits and debits with specific date and time stamps, amounts, payer, and payee descriptions, etc.

-Steps to View the Bank Statement Online
+How to Get a Bank Statement Online

 1. Login to your account through the net banking portal or mobile banking app of your bank.